deencat/aura-project-v1/.documentation/Project Management Plan.md

 # Project Management Plan

 ## Project Overview
-This project is a frontend prototype with a memory management component (MCP) that provides persistent storage of project information.
-The project is currently in prototyping mode, focusing on developing the frontend interface without connecting to backend logic.
+This project is a production-ready frontend application with a memory management component (MCP) that provides persistent storage of project information.
+The project has moved beyond prototyping and is now focused on integrating real data, connecting to backend logic, and ensuring robust, maintainable code for deployment.

 ## Development Guidelines

 ### General Guidelines
-- We are in prototyping mode - focus on frontend development only
+- The project is now in production mode – focus on production-quality code and best practices
+- Integrate with real backend APIs and data sources
-- Use dummy JSON to represent data
+- Remove or replace dummy JSON with live data
-- Link all components for navigation
+- Ensure all components are fully linked and navigable
-- Make buttons responsive
+- Make all UI elements responsive and accessible
-- Don't connect to backend logic
+- Connect all relevant features to backend logic
 - Always check the problems window for issues and fix them
+- Prioritize performance, security, and maintainability

 ### Memory MCP Requirements (CRITICAL)
-- **IMPORTANT**: Always add to memory MCP by calling "npm run memory-add-conversation" after 20 tool calls or 25 conversations
+- **IMPORTANT**: Continue to add to memory MCP by calling "npm run memory-add-conversation" after 20 tool calls or 25 conversations
-- This is a critical requirement to maintain project context and knowledge
+- Maintain project context and knowledge for long-term maintainability

 ### Memory MCP Usage
 - Use `npm run memory-add-conversation` to add conversations to memory